erickz/wordpress-plugin-boilerplate/README.md

 # Wordpress Plugin Boilerplate

-**This boilerplate provides a structure with helpers, functions and loaders which helps the development of wordpress plugins**
+**This boilerplate provides a clean structure with helpers, functions and loaders which helps the development of wordpress plugins**

 - [Usage](#usage)
 - [Namespaces](#namespaces)